rico345100/socket.io-file-client/readme.md

 * stream: fires on chunk of data sent.
 This event has argument for uploading information.
 * abort: fires on aborting upload
 * error: fires on error
 * complete: fires on complete.
-This event has argument for uploaded file info: { path: 'UPLOADED_PATH', name: 'FILE_NAME' }
+This event has argument for uploaded file info: { path: 'UPLOADED_PATH', name: 'FILE_NAME', uploadTo: 'upload option "to"' }

 stream event has one argument which contains:
 * Object stream: Internally, this module merge the data from client until file is all uploaded.
 This stream is part of file that client keep sending it.